SNK NEO GEO

 times for games is quite long and not all games are released on

 CD format.
-Availabilty is quite good considering how much they
+Availability is quite good considering how much they

 originally cost on import but prices are still quite high.